robotframework/BeginnersGuide/README.md

 My First Robot Test
     Log To Console            Hello Robot World!
 ```
-4. First test is now ready and it should look like this:
+First test is now ready and it should look like this:
 ```
 *** Test Cases ***

 My First Robot Test
     Log To Console            Hello Robot World!
 ```
-5. Open Terminal/Command Prompt.
+4. Open Terminal/Command Prompt.
 Navigate to the same folder where your `.robot` file is located and run the test by inputting command `robot my_first.robot`.
 For example:
 ```
 cd your_folder
 robot my_first.robot
 ```
-6. When Robot is run, you will see this:
+6. When Robot is run, you will see the results:
 ```
 > robot my_first.robot
 ==============================================================================